zhouyan/vSMC/doc/main.markdown

 **pf_cl**, which use OpenCL for parallelization.
 This is due to the fact that finding OpenCL runtime is a quite non-portable thing and we don't have the time to deal with all those different OpenCL implementations for now.
-However, the OpenCL back end is intended to be usable by any OpenCL standard conforming implementation.
+However, the OpenCL backend is intended to be usable by any OpenCL standard conforming implementation.
 To build this example on a Mac, one can ues

     cd /test/pf